rohittp0/GramUp/README.md

 ### Adroid/iOS

  Currently **GramUp** doesn't support automatic backup and restore on Android/iOS.
 You could backup files manually by sending them to the chat you selected for backup ( must be sent as document ) with the path to where you want it restored as the caption.

+Files backed up by **GramUp** can be accessed using the UnLim app on Android.
+[UnLim](https://play.google.com/store/apps/details?id=com.kratosle.unlim&hl=en_IN&gl=US) can also be used to backup files from Android to then be restored using **GramUp**.
+To make **GramUp** compatible with UnLim just select the "saved messages" chat ( The chat which is used by UnLim ) as the chat for backup.
+Do check out UnLim's [facebook page](https://www.facebook.com/unlimcloudteam/).

 ## Questions and Feedback